aidgn-com/fullscore/README.md

 **Time (~) - Rests and beats**
 - ~10: 1 second of breath
 - ~250: 25 seconds of meditation
-- .10.20.30: Rhythm repetition (repeat times separated by dots)
+- .10.20.30: RHYTHM repetition (repeat times separated by dots)

 ### Automatic Hash Generation and Mapping